Montselgues - Fereyrolles route

 Park in the Montselgues car park.

 (S/E) Pass in front of the La Fage lodge.
-Turn right onto the road that leads to a large crossroads of paths about 1 km away.
+Turn right onto the road which leads to a large crossroads of paths about 1 km away.

-(1) Take the dirt track opposite to reach the Prat-Clos farm.
-Go around it, following the JB (Yellow White) markings.
-Begin a steep descent along the path with the rather uninviting name: Chemin des Morts qui tue les Vivants (Path of the Dead that kills the Living).
-Wind your way down to the village of Chamier, which you reach by crossing the bridge over the Chamier River.
+(1) Take the dirt track opposite and you will reach the Prat-Clos farm.
+Go around it, following the yellow and white markings.
+Begin a steep descent along the path with the rather uninviting name: Chemin des Morts qui tue les Vivants (Path of the Dead that Kills the Living).
+Wind your way down to the village of Chamier, which you will reach by crossing the bridge over the Chamier River.

 (2) Take the road on the left for about 1 km to reach a path marked with a sign: L'Oratoire.

-(3) Turn right onto this path to reach the houses of the Oratoire and then the meadow on the edge of La Borne.
+(3) Turn right to reach the houses of the Oratoire and then the meadow on the edge of La Borne.

 (4) Enjoy this pleasant spot, then return to the previous crossroads.

-(3) Turn right onto the road and continue to the village of Féreyrolles.
+(3) Take the road on the right and continue to the village of Féreyrolles.

-(5) Cross the village and, at the water point on the left, take the path which also climbs steeply to reach the plateau.
+(5) Cross the village and, at the exit to the left of a water point, take the path which also has good Z-bends and a good climb to reach the plateau.
 You will come to two wooden chalets.

 (6) Join a wide track to return to the crossroads at the start of the circular.